-- this class has property that if any NPC problem can be solved in polynomial time, then all problems in NP can be solved in polynomial-time. - actual status of NPC problems is unknown - No polynomial-time algorithms have been discovered for any NPC problem - No one has been able to prove that no polynomialtime algorithm can exist for any of them - informally, a problem is NPC if it is in NP and is as "hard" as any problem in NP. - "hard" as any problem in NP.

-we will use reductions to grow our set of NPC problems from one initial problem.
+- this class has property that if any NPC problem can be solved in polynomial time, then $\underline{\text{all}}$ problems in NP can be solved in polynomial-time. - actual status of NPC problems is unknown - No polynomial-time algorithms have been discovered for any NPC problem - No one has been able to prove that no polynomial-time algorithm can exist for any of them Informally, a problem is in NPC if it is in NP and is as - "hard" as any problem in NP. we will use reductions, to grow our set of NPC problems from one initial problem.